shreyashChitkula/promptopia/README.md

 👉 **Search Prompts by Specific Tag**: Allow users to search for prompts based on specific tags, making it easier to find prompts related to specific topics.

-👉 **Google Authentication using NextAuth**: Enable secure Google authentication using NextAuth, ensuring a streamlined and trustworthy login experience.
+👉 **GitHub Authentication using NextAuth**: Enable secure GitHub authentication using NextAuth, ensuring a streamlined and trustworthy login experience.

 👉 **Responsive Website**: Develop a fully responsive website to ensure optimal user experience across various devices, from desktops to smartphones